rayhan60611/Snake-Water-Gun-Game/README.md

-# Snake Water Gun Game Using Python
+# Snake :snake: Water :ocean: Gun :gun: Game Using Python

 Snake Water Gun is one of the famous two-player game played by many people.
 It is a hand game in which the player randomly chooses any of the three forms i.e. snake, water, and gun.
 Here, we are going to implement this game using python.